How To Detangle Matted Hair Painlessly Without Cutting

 • Use a serum or light oil.
 Apply a light oil like argan or rosehip oil, or a serum, while your hair is damp.
 Apply to the hair strands.
 Avoid rubbing the strands together.
 Use your fingers to use a “brushing” motion to apply the oil or serum.

 • Tie your hair while sleeping.
-A great way to avoid hair tangling or matting is brushing your hair and braiding it before going to bed.
+A great way to prevent your hair from tangling or matting is by brushing and braiding them before bed.
 You can also wrap a light cloth to protect the hair strands.
 Doing this every day will reduce hair fall as well.

 • Trim your hair every 6-8 weeks as split ends can also cause tangling and matting.